Andrew Turzilli: Professional career

-Tennessee Titans, San Francisco 49ers
+Tennessee Titans (first stint)

-After going unselected in the 2015 NFL Draft, Turzilli was signed as an undrafted free agent by the Tennessee Titans on May 11, 2015.
+After going unselected in the 2015 NFL draft, Turzilli was signed as an undrafted free agent by the Tennessee Titans on May 11, 2015.
 He was waived with an injury settlement on September 3.

+San Francisco 49ers

 He was then signed by the San Francisco 49ers to their practice squad on October 13.

+Tennessee Titans (second stint)

 On November 17, he was signed by the Titans to their active roster from the 49ers practice squad.
 Turzilli appeared in 3 games catching 2 passes for 25 yards on the season.
 On September 2, he was released by the Titans.

 Detroit Lions

 On December 20, 2016, Turzilli was signed to the Lions' practice squad.
 He signed a reserve/future contract with the Lions on January 9, 2017.
 He was waived by the Lions on May 11, 2017.

 New York Giants

 On August 14, 2017, Turzilli signed with the New York Giants.
 He was waived/injured on August 23, 2017, after suffering a hamstring injury and placed on injured reserve.
 He was released on August 27, 2017.